JackAnati/Data-Governance/README.md

           Defining Big Data
 **Big data** is structured and unstructured data that is so massive and complex in scale, that it’s difficult and often impossible to process via traditional data management techniques.

+**One way to define and characterize big data is through these five Vs:**

+- Volume: The sheer scale of data being produced is unprecedented and requires new tools, skills, and processes.
+- Variety: There are already a lot of legacy file formats, such as CSV and MP3, and with new innovations, new formats are emerging all the time.
+This requires different methods of handling, from analysis to security.
+- Velocity: With so many collection points, digital interfaces, and ubiquitous connectivity, data is being created and moved at increasing speed.
+Consider that in 2021, Instagram users created, uploaded, and share 65,000 pictures a minute.
+- Variability:  The fact that the creation and flow of data are unpredictable.
+- Veracity:  The quality, including accuracy and truthfulness, of large volume of disparate sets of data, can differ considerably, causing challenges to data management.

+         Drivers of Big Data
+Big data was a thing even before Android and Apple smartphones and apps started generating data.
+This was before we had connected billions of devices, called the Internet of Things (IoTs), which would eventually begin collecting all manner of data.
+Big data even predates videos of cats published every day on social media platforms.
+- Internet of Things (IoT): The proliferation of connected devices generates enormous amounts of data.
+Everything from smart appliances to industrial sensors contributes to the Big Data landscape.